|Pages in this Section|

 Working For Nova

-The QA system monitors and measures service providers' performance against internationally recognised standards.
+The QA system monitors and measures a service providers performance against internationally recognised standards.
 A Quality Assured organisation meets government accountability requirements, and demonstrates a commitment to continuing improvement.

-Each service is required to present evidence of meeting the standards to an Accredited Certification Body contracted to the Department of Family and Community Services during regular audits.
+Each service is required to present evidence of meeting the standards to an Accredited Certification Body contracted to the Department of Social Services during regular audits.

-The Disability Service Standards are a Government initiative designed to improve the quality of services provided to people with a disability and to assist services to meet the principles and objectives of the Disability Services Act, 1986.
-The implementation of the Disability Service Standards is seen as one of the key elements in the Quality Assurance System.
+The National Standards for Disability Services are a Government initiative designed to improve the quality of services provided to people with a disability and to assist services to meet the principles and objectives of the Disability Services Act, 1986.
+The implementation of these Standards are seen as one of the key elements in the Quality Assurance System.